SwiftisLife/LocalWeather/README.md

-# LocalWeather: Weather updates for Atlanta, GA 🍑
+# LocalWeather: Live Weather updates for Atlanta, GA 🍑

 * **iOS9 +**
 * Built in **Swift 2.3** for **Xcode 7.3.1**.